approov/quickstart-ios-objectivec-nsurlsession/SHAPES-EXAMPLE.md

 NSString* shapesEndpoint = @"https://shapes.approov.io/v3/shapes";
 ```

-The `ApproovURLSession` class adds the `Approov-Token` header and also applies pinning for the connections to ensure that no Man-in-the-Middle can eavesdrop on any communication being made.
+The `ApproovNSURLSession` class adds the `Approov-Token` header and also applies pinning for the connections to ensure that no Man-in-the-Middle can eavesdrop on any communication being made.
 The `Approov-Token` header is checked by the server at `https://shapes.approov.io/v3/shapes` (along with the API key) and if the validity of the token is verified, a shape should be displayed.

 ## REGISTER YOUR APP WITH APPROOV

 In order for Approov to recognize the app as being valid it needs to be registered with the service.
 This requires building an `.ipa` file using the `Archive` option of Xcode (this option will not be avaialable if using the simulator).

-Make sure `Any iOS Device` is selected as build destination.
+Make sure `Any iOS Device` is selected as the build destination.
 This ensures an `embedded.mobileprovision` is included in the application package which is a requirement for the `approov` command line tool.

 ![Target Device](readme-images/target-device.png)

 We can now build the application by selecting `Product` and then `Archive`.
 Select the apropriate code signing options and eventually a destination to save the `.ipa` file.

 Copy the `ApproovShapes.ipa` file to a convenient working directory.
 Register the app with Approov:

 ```
 $ approov registration -add ApproovShapes.ipa
 ```